Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

    :align: center
    :target: ../../_images/Kits/weather_station_construction_top_1200.jpg

-Humidity and Barometer Bricklet are attached to the front side of the case.
+Humidity and Barometer Bricklet will be attached to the front side of the case.
 We screw them to the inside with the sensors facing to the outside.
 For that we use the 10mm spacers and screws from the inside as well as the outside.

-This way Weather Station case is open enough and there is enough space between the sensors and the case to again allow good measurements.
+This way there is enough space between the sensors and the case to again allow good measurements.
 If you intend to attach something big on the bottom side, you can attach the Humidity and Barometer Bricklets the same way as the Ambient Light Bricklet to save space.